How to start a mastermind (and the secret history showing why it's worth it)

-While working there, Ford came to the attention of Edison who eventually helped him develop his ideas - one of them was the "quadricycle". #TrueStory
+While working at his company, Ford came to the attention of Edison who eventually helped him develop his ideas - one of them was the "quadricycle".

 You think you can't imagine life without your phone?
 Try imagining it without electric light or a car.

 Why am I telling you this?

 Edison and Ford were both big-idea men who changed the world with their work.

 And on some level, don't we all want to do that?

 Here's a secret to how they did it: